Basker12/Vectors/README.txt

 3: Dot product of vectors

-4: Multiplying vectors and scalars (I wasn't able too do the scalar multiplicstion yet but i'll update the repository when i do)
+4: Multiplying vectors and scalars (I wasn't able too do the scalar multiplication yet but i'll update the repository when i do)

 --Basker12